 This is a transcript from the video series A History of the United States, 2nd Edition.
 Watch it now, on The Great Courses Plus.

 The suspension of most of those taxes brought quiet but not peace.
 The mere suspension of the taxes was not the same thing as Parliament recognizing the legitimacy of the colonies’ protest against being treated as plantations.
 Americans relaxed their vigilance but not their anxieties.
 Committees of correspondence were organized, linking the colonial legislatures and monitoring British activities.
 A British revenue cutter was burned near Providence, Rhode Island, in June 1772, and American merchants tried to apply economic leverage on Parliament by boycotting English imports.

 Bargain Tea Causes Public Outcry

-What blew the lid off this uneasy peace was the Tea Act of 1773, which is odd, because the Tea Act not only did not involve new taxes, but it actually offered Americans a luxury item at bargain prices.
-The Tea Act, in fact, didn’t even begin with America.
+What blew the lid off this uneasy peace was the Tea Act of 1773, an odd turn, as the Tea Act not only did not involve new taxes but offered Americans a luxury item at bargain prices.
+The Tea Act didn’t even begin with America.
 It originated halfway around the world, in India, where the last of the great old joint-stock companies, the East India Company, was teetering on the brink of bankruptcy.

-Lord North’s government dreaded the prospect of being saddled with the government of India, and so Lord North proposed a bailout of the East India Company.
+Lord North’s government dreaded the prospect of being saddled with the government of India; in response, Lord North proposed a bailout of the East India Company.
 All taxes except the Townsend tax on colonial imports of tea—all taxes on 17 million pounds of stockpiled Indian tea—would be lifted.
 That would drive down the price of Indian tea and help the East India Company move its inventory everywhere in the British Empire, including America.